-It’s also helpful to remember that the payroll protection program was passed for the purpose of preserving people’s pay during the primary period of this pandemic.
+It’s also helpful to remember that the Paycheck Protection Program was passed for the purpose of preserving people’s pay during the primary period of this pandemic.
 That’s the basic theme behind the forgiveness rules.
-There is also legislation proposed to extend the duration of the forgiveness window and add even more clarity to the PPP program.
-(We’ll update this post to reflect any final rules.)
+(We’ll continue to update this post to reflect any new rules or guidance.)

 To maximize your potential loan forgiveness, first make sure you’re not reducing headcount or wages.
-Then make adjustments (through rehiring or increasing pay) to avoid reduction penalties and demonstrate that you’ve dedicated at least 75% of your loan to paying your employees.
+Then make adjustments (through rehiring or increasing pay) to avoid reduction penalties and demonstrate that you’ve dedicated at least 60% of your loan to paying your employees (or yourself, if self-employed).
 Finally, ensure that what’s left over is spent only on approved business expenses.